 How to claim a mileage deduction

-Claiming the business mileage deduction takes five steps: confirm your driving qualifies as business, choose standard mileage or actual expenses, log your miles throughout the year, calculate your deduction, and report it on Schedule C, Line 9.
-Here's exactly how each step works.
+Claiming a mileage deduction is a five-step process: confirm the driving is for business, choose standard mileage or actual expenses, log your miles during the year, calculate the deduction, and report the vehicle expenses on the correct Schedule C lines.

-On this page: Who can claim · Step 1: Confirm business driving · Step 2: Choose your method · Step 3: Log your miles · Step 4: Calculate the deduction · Step 5: Report on Schedule C · Common mistakes · Related lookups · FAQ
+On this page: Who can claim · Step 1: Confirm business driving · Step 2: Choose your method · Step 3: Log your miles · Step 4: Calculate the deduction · Step 5: Report on Schedule C · Common mistakes · IRS sources · Related lookups · FAQ

 Who can claim the mileage deduction